 As an avid pianist, Shiuan has won the first prize Taipei City competition and second prize in the 2003 Taiwan national piano competitions (high school division).
 He enjoys working as a conductor, he has worked with Ensemble Remix, Divertimento Ensemble, Dedalo Ensemble, and Hai-Dao Ensemble.
 In addition, Shiuan is active in outreach programs.
 He has produced a full-length show to support the Genesis Social Welfare Foundation, and written documentary film score for the Children Are Us Foundation twenty-years anniversary documentary film.

-For the upcoming commissions, he is writing a solo work for Percussionist Tom de Cock, Bass Clarinet and piano duo for Alain Billiard, contra-bass clarinet solo for Carlos Cordeiro, and a piece for Neue Vocalsolisten Stuttgart & Innuan Co-production.
-Shiuan finished his undergrad at New England Conservatory studying with Malcolm Peyton.
+For the upcoming commissions, he is writing a solo work for Percussionist Tom de Cock, Bass Clarinet and piano duo for Alain Billiard, contra-bass clarinet solo for Carlos Cordeiro, and a piece for Neue Vocalsolisten Stuttgart.
+Shiuan with Malcolm Peyton at New England Conservatory for undergraduate.
 He has also studied with Stefano Gervasoni and Maestro Peter Eotvos.